Fantasmic! Sunset Boulevard Disney’s Hollywood Studios

 Located at the end of Hollywood Boulevard, off to the right, is the entrance to the Hollywood Hills Amphitheater, home to the night-time spectacle known as Fantasmic!
 It’s Mickey Mouse’s dream-made-real, using lights and lasers, fireworks, and water animation set to a delightful score of famous Disney movie music.

-Pre-Show – Because of this show’s enormous popularity, it’s best to claim a seat early (if you aren’t using a FastPass or dining package)– during busy times, as much as an hour or more before showtime!
+Pre-Show – Because of this show’s enormous popularity, it’s best to claim a seat early (if you aren’t using a dining package)– during busy times, as much as an hour or more before showtime!
 Music is piped in to help you while away the wait.

 FANTASMIC! begins its 25-minute extravaganza with a dreaming Mickey Mouse on a darkened island.
 Mickey acts as a conductor as music fills the air and the waters surrounding the island begin to dance.